 - A tray, a large bowl or even a stylish plate can help to break the surface of your table.
 Not only does it help to keep the look organized, but it also doubles as a practical foundation to showcase your decorative elements.

 - We all love great coffee table books!
-They add character and a personal touch.
-They are great conversation starters and storytellers of your passion.
-They also offer a great base for layering.
+They add character and a personal touch, and they also offer a great base for layering.
 Keep them staked in a neatly organized pile, or opened to a pretty page.
 If the cover is too busy, you can also simply take it off.

 - Stack or group objects together to avoid a cluttered look.

 - Use the rule of 3: As a guideline, creating a collection of three items, grouped or stacked, is usually foolproof.
 It adds cohesiveness to your composition.
 Three small clusters on a large table will do, too.